 Vitamin B12 in particular becomes more difficult to absorb as you age, so it's a good idea to boost your dietary intake if you're 50-plus.

 A wonderfully nutritious addition to any older man's diet, the humble almond is packed with bloke-friendly health benefits and are brimming with protein and healthy fats.

-A study published in the Journal of the American Heart Association in 2015 found that eating almonds can help shift body composition in a more favourable direction helping to torch away belly fat, which can be tough to shift when you're 50-plus.
+Research suggests that eating almonds can help shift body composition in a more favourable direction helping to torch away belly fat, which can be tough to shift when you're 50-plus.
 And that's just for starters.